corpusops/corpusops.bootstrap/docs/projects/docker.md

   you need to configure your editor, eg vim to use atomic saves (eg: ``set noswapfile``)

 ### <a name="scratch"/>(Re)Build from scratch

+* All of our projects consider docker as a first class citizen but:
+    * We still provision images with ansible: at this time **NO SECRET**, we only build general purpose images.
+    * We reconfigure them upon the container (re)start also with ansible, and we generally use ``systemd`` as the process supervisor.
+    * Here we inject the password to decode and generate configs from secrets.
+* For this, as ansible will generally need a lot of variables to manipulate the deployment <br/>
+  and we need to load alternate build settings to adapt the procedure to a specific env,<br/>
+  we use ``ansible variables yaml files`` inside the ``.ansible/vaults`` folder called vaults, one encrypted and maybe one in clear<br/>
+  eg: ``.ansible/vaults/dockertest.yml`` (encrypted)  and ``.ansible/vaults/dockertest.clear.yml``. the  ``clear`` flavor can me missing.
+  Both file can be encrypted or not, ansible decrypt them via its built-in encryption mecanism, Please see corpusops Vaults managment in documentation.

 * Build order:
     1. Build first: ``mycorp/myproject:latest`` image